amosgyamfi/OpenvisionOS/README.md

-# Bouncy Isle: SwiftUI Dynamic Island Animations
+# Bouncy Isle:
+## SwiftUI Dynamic Island Animations
-Come in and tuck away animations for Dynamic Island on iOS16 and Beyond.
-It contains animation clones for pill-shaped notifications, alerts and activities in iOS apps.
+Seamless morphing, come in and tuck away animations for Dynamic Island on iOS 16 and Beyond.
+It contains animation clones for pill-shaped notifications, alerts and activities.

 ## Coming soon!!!